kevindoyle/git-tutorial/README.md

 $ cd git-tutorial
 ```

+The respository contains a script called `street_crossing.py`.
+Look the the
+script's doc string to see what it does and how to run it.

 Checkout a new branch for your commits.
 This command is shorthand for creating
 a new branch and checking it out in one step: